Josh Anderson (Neighbours): Characterisation and relationships

+In 2023, Amenta reprised her role as Melissa.
+It was revealed that Josh and Melissa had been married for twenty years and have two children together.
+Amenta added "believe it or not [Melissa] has gone on and married her child hood sweetheart, Josh.
+So they've got two daughters."

 Stripping

 Josh was the first male stripper to feature in Neighbours.
 Josh originally takes a job as a stripper to raise money and impress his crush, Lucy Robinson (Melissa Bell).
 Angerson told Kingsley that he understood his character's nervousness, adding "I could never do that sexy dancing for real, no wonder Josh is nervous."
 In other scenes for the story, Josh wore a Roman soldier costume during his routine.
 Angerson later recalled a storyline in which Josh performed a strip routine in front of his school principal Dorothy Burke (Maggie Dence), and joked "Everything came off except for my Roman helmet!"
 He told Kathryn Ellison from Stafford Post the scenes in which Josh strips at a hen party were "pretty horrendous" and a "horrific experience" to film.
 Angerson was also asked to wear a black sequined G-string, but he refused to comply.
 He added "I had to do it in front of all the ladies, especially since most of them were about 55 - I kept trying to cover up!"

 In 1991, Angerson told a reporter from TV Hits that he would often swear by accident during filming, but added it was always relevant to the scene.
 Angerson was also unhappy with a storyline in which his character played a game of strip poker.
 He was required to strip during filming.
 He had stripped on-screen previously but believed as an actor his body should be private.
 Schmid also bemoaned Josh's storyline for being "embarrassing" and "awful", with numerous retakes and a "monotonous" day of filming.
+Amenta later revealed that it was one of the characters' most memorable scenes.
+She added that "I didn't realise how iconic that scene had become until I read about it and heard about it afterwards."
 Writers used the character to explore the issue of temporary blindness.
 Josh is blinded after he uses chemicals to clean his surfboard.
 Josh soon recovers but pretends to still be blind to for longer to receive more attention from Lucy.
 Angerson told Sarah Bond from the Daily Mirror that it was a "nasty accident".